-12 Ways A Mom Can Avoid Information Overload
+12 Ways To Avoid Information Overload As A Mom

 Previously, I had written an article When Information Becomes Overwhelming, to discuss how I would going online to find solutions and support for my problems, but ended up not implementing them when I was done.
 This usually happens when you research online but become overloaded with too many answers or distracted by too many problems.
 The way I've avoided getting to this point is by implementing the following tips:

 Instead of having a Google+, Facebook, Instagram, Twitter, Pinterest etc. to name a few of the networks we are prompted to join, stick to one or two social networks that you really love and would use more often.
 Don't worry about being on the network that is the most popular, choose the network that you actually enjoy using and benefit the most.

 For example, I used to have a Facebook account, but I disliked Facebook from day one.
 I kept it because I had friends and family on there and I was running the Muslimommy's fan page.
 I felt pressured to stay on it, yet I always preferred Pinterest.
 I found that I actually learned a lot more when I browsed Pinterest and that Facebook made me feel less positive when I used it.

 It took a while before I questioned my motives and asked myself why was I staying on so many social networks when I could stick to one or two that suited me better.
 So I closed all my social networks except for two and alhamdulillah it is much more manageable and less time-consuming.
 Of course having no social media will free-up even more of your time - but that may be too drastic for some.

 There are tons and tons of blogs and websites nowadays.
 Everyone and their brother has a website in this day and age.
 It is overwhelming to keep following so many sites and sometimes sift through irrelevant topics to the ones that actually apply to your situation.
 What did I do?